rpremraj/mailR/README.md

 - attaching multiple files from the file system or from URLs
 - sending HTML formatted emails with inline images

-What's new in version 0.4
+What's new in version 0.5
 -------------------------
-**30th December 2014**
+**6th December 2016**

-*Features*
-- Attach files to the email using URLs, e.g., you can send files from your Dropbox public folder using the URL.
-- A 'debug' parameter to set that will make send.mail() provide a detailed log.
-- Option to set a email address to reply to using the 'replyTo' parameter.

-*Enhancement*
+*Enhancements*
+- Better handling of errors thrown by Java (thanks to @chlorenz)
-- Upgraded Commons Email Jar to version 1.3.3
+- Email clients unable to view HTML emails now receive stripped down version of message (Fixes #24)
-- Upgraded Javax.mail Jar to version 1.5.2

 Installation instructions
 =========================